14 Unique Modes Of Transportation Around The World!

 - NIYATI SHINDE

-Busses, subways, local trains and cabs are such a thing of the past!
-If you are a passionate traveller, if you really want to experience the culture of a place, TripHobo recommends you hop onto any one of the following unique modes of transportation and have a ride of your life!
+Buses, subways, local trains and cabs are such a thing of the past!
+If you are a passionate traveller, if you really want to experience the culture of a place, TripHobo recommends you hop onto any one of the following unique modes of transportation around the world and have a ride of your life!

 Photo by Isderion